 When I was growing up, history classes seemed to feature an endless stream of Great Men, and it was not until university that I discovered the exhilarating world of women’s history.
-October marks Women’s History Month in Canada, and it’s a time to celebrate the impact that women have had in shaping the history of our nation and beyond.
-With that in mind, consider reading one of these 10 women-centred children’s books to your daughters (and sons!) at bedtime, to raise up the next generation of little feminists.
+March is Women’s History Month in Canada, and it’s a time to celebrate the impact that women have had in shaping the history of our nation and beyond.
+With that in mind, consider reading one of these 10 women-centred children’s books for Women’s History Month to your daughters (and sons!) at bedtime, to raise up the next generation of little feminists.

 The A-Z of Wonder Women, by Yvonne Lin | Available here